-Tamil Nadu General History
+Tamil Nadu History Or History of Tamilnadu

 The history of the Tamils dates from the 4-century BC, through prehistoric weapons and tools excavated suggest the Dravidians or the Tamils to be one of the earliest races of the world.
 The Aryans from 2000 BC to 1500 BC reportedly displaced Dravidians from North Asia.
 There are early references of great Tamil Sangam, which records the life, and the history of the Tamils existing in the early centuries of the Christian era.
 Tamil is supposedly the oldest living langage and among some of the remarkable compositions of the four centuries of Sangam Age are Tiruvalluvar's Tirukkural, containing numerous literary works, the greatest among these being compositions of the saint poet Avvaiyar and Ettuthogai (or the 8 anthologies).
 The anthologies refer to the social, economic, and religious life of the people in the Sangam Age, supposed to be the golden age of the Dravidians.
 Tamil Nadu was under the rule of three dynasties the Cheras, Cholas, and Pandyas prior to the Christian era.
 The Madurai, Tirunelveli and part of South Kerala were under the Pandyas while the Cheras ruled much of what is present day Kerala.